 The state of North Carolina is one of the states who take food safety quite seriously.
 In order for anyone to sell their food items, the state and county governments require that the food is prepared only in certified cooking facilities.
 Once a facility has been approved for safe food preparation it is inspected on a regular basis.
 Sounds simple right?

-Getting a home kitchen certified for takeout meals is impossible as our laws only allow for the sale of certain categories of baked and canned goods coming from a home kitchen.
+Getting a home kitchen certified in Raleigh for takeout meals is impossible as our laws only allow for the sale of certain categories of baked and canned goods coming from a home kitchen.
 See the chart below provided by the North Carolina Department of Agriculture and Consumer Services.
 The law states that you can not have a pet in the home and many other deterring factors.
 If the chef had a pet or wanted to provide any food options that fell outside the scope of the approved list, they would have to seek another option.

 What are the Options?